 file, because our component is now initiated directly in the HTML markup.

-The descriptor file is located in the webapp
+The manifest file is located in the webapp

 folder.